Publish Data to a Device (v1.6)

 Note

-All the bash examples from this section make use of the Eclipse Mosquitto library, if you wish to test them please install it using the official instructions.
+All bash examples in this section use the Eclipse Mosquitto library.
+To test them, install it using the official instructions.

 Update a variable and let Ubidots apply a timestamp equal to the reception time: